kaaneser/emlakci-realestateflutter/README.md

  - If you want to buy a new estate, you can find estates
  - Filtering estates for your decisions, It's very functional to use it.

+## Platform Support

+**Platforms supported:**
+ - Works fine in Android and iOS
+ - MacOS and Windows versions works fine but you can't add a new post in there, you can just view them.
+ - Web support will be added in the future versions of this app.

+## Packages used from pub.dev

+ - mysql1 for MySQL database
+ - url_launcher for calling post owners
+ - animations for animated containers
+ - cloudinary_public for uploading images to Cloudinary
+ - http for http requests
+ - image_picker for pick images from gallery

 ---

 ### Contributors: